What is Mid Century Modern?

 Cultural Impact

-Mid-century modern design has significantly influenced various aspects of culture, including television, film, and advertising.
-Its clean lines and functional aesthetics have been featured in numerous TV shows and movies, often used to evoke a sense of nostalgia or to symbolize sophistication and style.
+The cultural impact of mid-century design is omnipresent.
+Mid-century has influenced television, film, and advertising.
+Its furniture aesthetics are visible throughout a multitute of TV shows and movies, used to evoke a sense of nostalgia or to symbolize sophistication and style.
 The movement’s emphasis on simplicity and functionality has also influenced contemporary design practices, leading to a resurgence of interest in mid-century modern aesthetics.

 Relevance in Present Day